DOC COLOUR’S ZOP ZOO CARD GAME

 REMEMBER: When you see the word “POINTS” on all of your cards, you win the round!!

-All the other players ONLY add up their minus POINTS and bonus POINTS
+All the other players ONLY add up their minus POINTS and Side Bonus POINTS

 (if they have any) and score just those POINTS.

-you can match to one of your starting cards, you MUST take it!
+As you know, if you can match a card to one of your starting cards, you MUST take it!

 or the discard pile, you cannot intentionally